Learned-Database Systems Security: Mitigations

 \paragraphbe{Constant-time responses.} Timing attacks can be mitigated by adopting constant-time responses; however, this would also nullify any benefit from the use of ML that is meant to optimize response times.

-\paragraphbe{Algorithmic ML defenses.} An extensive line of work revolves around fortifying ML against privacy leakage~\cite{abadi2016deep,song2013stochastic}, adversarial inputs~\cite{xie2019feature,chen2017robust,cohen2019certified}, and poisoning~\cite{udeshi2019model,qiao2019defending,liu2018fine,xu2019detecting}.
+\paragraphbe{Algorithmic ML defenses.} An extensive line of work revolves around fortifying ML against privacy leakage~\cite{abadi2016deep,song2013stochastic}, adversarial inputs~\cite{xie2019feature,chen2017robust}, and poisoning~\cite{udeshi2019model,qiao2019defending,liu2018fine,xu2019detecting}.
 While certain data leakage is inherent to shared learned systems (see Section~\ref{sec:pgm}), it may be somewhat mitigated by the use of, for example, differential privacy.
 Such solutions have expensive trade-offs, and they are never considered in work on learned systems including, to our knowledge, caches or other leaky microarchitectural elements.
 Therefore, the impact of this on performance remains an open question.
+Furthermore, separate mechanisms are required to \emph{identify} the threats, before algorithmic approaches can be used.

-\begin{insightbox} \textbf{Call to action:} The efficacy and cost of using algorithmic defenses such as differential privacy on learned systems should be extensively studied. \end{insightbox}

-\paragraphbe{Tracking information flows.} Many ML vulnerabilities stem from increased information flows, not decreased robustness.
+\begin{insightbox} \textbf{Call to action:} The efficacy and costs of using algorithmic defenses such as differential privacy on learned systems requires more extensive research. \end{insightbox} \paragraphbe{Tracking information flows.} Many ML vulnerabilities stem from increased information flows, not decreased robustness.
 While robustness guarantees are often clearly analyzed when constructing learned systems~\cite{kraska2018case, ding2020alex, galakatos2019fiting, ferragina2020pgm}, information flows never are, so their risks remain implicit.
 Approaches such as taint analysis~\cite{enck2014taintdroid, arzt2014flowdroid} or information-flow control~\cite{zdancewic2002secure, myers1999jflow, krohn2007information} may be helpful in understanding ML deployment in context.
 Such approaches pose a burden for developers~\cite{zdancewic2004challenges}, which may be significantly alleviated in ML by tailoring them for the programming abstractions common in ML, for example by adding security labels to (coarse-grained) processing steps or (finer-grained) Tensor variables.
-Combining such approaches with ML defenses that act as label declassifiers or endorsements is an entirely unstudied direction with fascinating open questions\,\footnote{For example ``what effect should an $\epsilon$-differentially-private mechanism have on it's input's privacy label''?}, whose impact could affect ML pipelines in general (not just learned systems).
+Combining such approaches with ML defenses that act as label declassifiers or endorsements is an entirely unstudied direction with fascinating open questions, for example ``what effect should an $\epsilon$-differentially-private mechanism have on it's input's privacy label''?
+Exploring these questions has the potential to influence ML pipelines more broadly and are not limited to learned systems.